2007 Adelaide 500

-The 2007 Clipsal 500 was the first race of the 2007 V8 Supercar season.
+The 2007 Adelaide 500, known for naming rights reasons as the 2007 Clipsal 500, was the first race of the 2007 V8 Supercar season.
 It was held on the weekend of 1 to 4 March around the inner streets of Adelaide, the capital of South Australia.
 The Adelaide 500 is a unique event where the round results are determined by the results from the 2nd race, rather that the driver with the most points from the weekend.
-This means, as was the case in the 2007 round, that the winner of the round doesn't necessarily lead the championship after the event.
+This means, as was the case in the 2006 round, that the winner of the round doesn't necessarily lead the championship after the event.

 Qualifying

 The event was the first run under the new 2007 qualifying rules, in which the one-hour session is split into three 'knock out' parts.
 The first major eliminations occurred in the second part when Mark Skaife and defending champion Rick Kelly were eliminated.
 The front row of the grid for the first race was an all Ford row, with James Courtney from Stone Brothers Racing taking pole and Team Vodafone's Jamie Whincup taking second.